Chapter 2: Safety and Traffic, Section 2: Traffic

 - For more information on cancellations, refer to the current COZEEP agreement.

 When the officer or officers arrive at the project site, the senior CHP uniformed officer will check in with the Caltrans project supervisor who should initiate Form CEM-2101, “COZEEP Daily Report.”
 The daily report number will also be the project identifier number.
-In the daily report, enter a description of the services the CHP provided (for example, traffic breaks, stationary patrol upstream of the work area, or circulating patrol), and complete the CHP officer and CHP vehicle information.
+In the daily report, enter a description of the services the CHP provided, such as traffic breaks, stationary patrol upstream of the work area, or circulating patrol, and complete the CHP officer and CHP vehicle information.
 At the end of the shift, the senior CHP officer onsite should estimate travel time and mileage for each officer from the project site to the CHP office.
 Calculate the total estimated travel time and mileage, and enter the total on the COZEEP daily report.
 Both the senior officer and the project supervisor should sign the completed COZEEP daily report.

 The CHP has 5 working days to notify Caltrans if the actual travel time, mileage, or both, are greater than the allowances estimated on the daily report.
 Submit the CHP notification to the person who issued the daily report.
 If a notice of change is received, attach a copy to your copy of the COZEEP daily report, and submit the original to the district COZEEP coordinator.